-Under the Home Guarantee Scheme, Housing Australia provides a Guarantee to the lender, so home buyers only need a 2% or 5% deposit depending on the type of Guarantee.
+Under the Scheme, Housing Australia provides a Guarantee to the lender, so home buyers only need a 2% or 5% deposit depending on the type of Guarantee.
 This helps home buyers to buy a home sooner, with lower upfront costs.

 For a property to be eligible it must be a residential property.
 Eligible residential properties generally include:

-Book an appointment online, by calling 133 462, or at your local IMB branch.
+with us Book an appointment online, by calling 133 462, or at your local IMB branch.

 Once you have received conditional approval from IMB, we will collect the documents required for eligibility and reserve your Guarantee.